HMS Bonne Citoyenne (1796): Mediterranean

 In 1850 the Admiralty awarded the Naval general Service Medal with clasp "Egypt" to the crews of any vessel that had served in the campaign between 8 March and 2 September 1801.
 Bonne Cityonne is listed among the vessels whose crews qualified.

-Jackson was promoted to post captain in April 1802; his replacement, in May, was Captain Philip Carteret.
+Jackson was promoted to post captain in April 1802; his replacement, in May, was Commander Philip Carteret.

 Bonne Citoyenne was paid off in 1803.
 By 1805 she was moored at Chatham, where she underwent repairs in 1808.
 She was recommissioned under John Thompson in May 1808, and served off the north coast of Spain.
 William Mounsey replaced Thompson on 18 April 1809.
 He then took despatches to Earl St Vincent.
 While Mounsey was in command of Bonne Citoyenne, she ran down and sank the merchant vessel Doris.
 Lieutenant Symes, first lieutenant of Bonne Citoyenne, was the officer of the watch and was on deck at the time.
 The owners of Doris sued Mounsey, but the case was dismissed on the grounds that Mounsey had not appointed Symes.